iocost-benchmark/resctl-demo-image-recipe/README.md

 To test the root pivot service, use `start-qemu-pivot.sh` which adds a second disk to the virtual machine.
 The root pivot service will only run if the bootloader is modified to add `resctldemo.forcepivot` to the kernel cmdline parameters.

-## Flasher
-A flasher image is created, `resctl-demo-flasher-efiboot.img` which can be copied to a USB flash drive (or other removable media) to install the demo OS to your PC.
-EFI boot mode needs to be enabled.
-WARNING: Booting this image and following the prompts may remove all of your personal data.

-Copy the flasher image to the disk:

-    $ bmaptool copy resctl-demo-flasher-efiboot.img.gz /dev/sd?

 # GitLab CI Build instructions